 The oxygen cylinder valve should be opened slightly so that the high-pressure gauge hand will move up slowly.
 The valve should never be opened suddenly, and the operator should not stand directly in front of the gauge faces.
 After the high-pressure gauge hand has stopped moving, the oxygen-cylinder valve should be opened fully.

-If the low-pressure gauge on the regulator show a continuous and steady increase in pressure when the torch valves are closed, the gas cylinder valve should be closed immediately and the regulator repaired.
+If the low-pressure gauge on the regulator shows a continuous and steady increase in pressure when the torch valves are closed, the gas cylinder valve should be closed immediately and the regulator repaired.

 Hoses are manufactured in distinctive colors for ready identification.
 Red is generally recognized for fuel-gas hoses, and green for oxygen hoses.
 Hoses color coding shall follow the site or country color coding standards for gas hoses.
 Hose connections on the regulator should be similarly marked for identification Parallel lengths of oxygen and gas hose should be taped together to prevent tangling.

-Hoses shall be inspected frequently for leaks, wear and lose connections.
+Hoses shall be inspected frequently for leaks, wear, and loose connections.
 Leaks may be detected by immersion of the hose in water under normal working pressure or by using soapy water solution.
-Leaking hoses shall not be used in site.
+Leaking hoses shall not be used on site.

 Post weld heat treatment

 Activity Supervisor to ensure that permit to work was raised and obtained prior to start activity.